 McCall has proudly served as a clarinetist and saxophonist in the United States Army Bands from 1999 to 2013.
 During her service, she was awarded the Army Achievement Medal, the National Defense Service Medal, and the Global War on Terrorism Service Medal.
 Previous assignments include the 151st Army Band in Montgomery, Alabama; the 41st Army Band in Jackson, Mississippi; the 36th Infantry Division Band in Austin, Texas; and the 108th Army Band in Phoenix, Arizona.
-In 2016, McCall was also presented the Minority Access National Role Model Award.
-She is a member of Sigma Alpha Iota International Music Fraternity for Women.
+She is a member of Delta Sigma Theta Sorority, Incorporated and Sigma Alpha Iota International Music Fraternity for Women.